zkemail/hiring/devrel.md

 | Format | Remote |

 ## Interview Trial Assignment
-Please prepare a *15-20 minute presentation*, using any materials that you see fit (e.g., slides, Figma, Excalidraw, Notion, etc.). for one of the following tasks.
+Please prepare a 15-20 minute presentation, using any materials that you see fit (e.g., slides, Figma, Excalidraw, Notion, etc.). for one of the following tasks.

 ## Task Options